ngminhtri0394/SHAFT/README.md

 ---

+## Data

+The `MP_Battery` dataset is used to train CDVAE (https://github.com/txie-93/cdvae) and DiffCSP (https://github.com/jiaor17/DiffCSP).
+More details about training custom dataset is available at CDVAE and DiffCSP.

+The `Sampled_structure` and `DFT_optimized` are sampled structures of SHAFT and their DFT-optimized structure discussed in Section 5.1.7.

 ## Usage

 The main script for training the SHAFT model is `train_SHAFT.py`.
 This script uses Hydra for configuration management, making it easy to customize the training process.